-Non-resident, adjudged trustee.
-R. S., c.86. §13.
-33 Me., 416.
-81 Me., 474.
-SEC.
-6. The plaintiff may insert the names of as many persons as trustees, as he deems necessary, at any time before the process is served on the principal, but not after; and he may have further service made on any trustee, if found expedient, if the service is afterwards made or renewed on the principal; but no costs for services shall be taxed for the plaintiff in such case, except for that last made.
-When a trustee suit is discontinued or settled by the principal parties thereto before the return day of the writ, the trustee shall be entitled to no costs, provided the plaintiff or his attorney shall notify the trustee in writing before the return day of the writ, that the action has been discontinued. (a)
+Sec.
+6. Insertion of names of additional trustees; suit discontinued, trustee not entitled to costs; proviso.
+R. S. c.
+88, § 6.
+The plaintiff may insert the names of as many persons as trustees, as he deems necessary, at any time before the process is served on the principal, but not after; and he may have further service made on any trustee, if found expedient, if the service is afterwards made or renewed on the principal; but no costs for services shall be taxed for the plaintiff in such case, except for that last made.
+When a trustee suit is discontinued or settled by the principal parties thereto, the trustee shall be entitled to no costs, provided the plaintiff or his attorney shall notify the trustee in writing seven days before the return day of the writ, that the suit has been discontinued.

-SEC.
-7. When the principal is out of the state at the time of the service, and has no agent therein, notice shall be given as provided in section twenty-one of chapter eighty-one; or proceedings may be had as provided in section three of chapter eighty-two, unless in the meantime he comes into the state before the sitting of the court; and when he does not appear in his own person or by attorney, any one or more of the trustees having goods, effects, or credits in their hands, and being adjudged trustees, may appear in his behalf, and in his name plead and defend the cause.
+Sec.
+7. Notice to principal, if absent from the state; any trustee may appear for him.
+R. S. c.
+88, § 7.
+When the principal is out of the state at the time of the service, and has no agent therein, notice shall be given as provided in section twenty-one of chapter eighty-six; or proceedings may be had as provided in section four of chapter eighty-seven, unless in the meantime he comes into the state before the sitting of the court; and when he does not appear in his own person or by attorney, any one or more of the trustees having goods, effects or credits in their hands, and being adjudged trustees, may appear in his behalf, and in his name plead and defend the cause.